component/swipe/Readme.md

 ### .isFirst()

-  Is on the first item.
+  Is on the first visible item.

 ### .isLast()

-  Is on the last item.
+  Is on the last visisble item.

 ### .prev()